 A relatively large number of people in Eagle Creek telecommute to their jobs.
 Overall, about 19.79% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The percentage of adults in Eagle Creek with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.16% of adults in Eagle Creek have a bachelor's degree or advanced degree.
+The citizens of Eagle Creek are slightly less educated than the national average of 21.84% for the average city or town: 16.16% of adults in Eagle Creek have a bachelor's degree or advanced degree

 Eagle Creek is a somewhat ethnically-diverse town.
 The people who call Eagle Creek home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Eagle Creek residents report their race to be White, followed by Native American.
 Eagle Creek also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 14.20% of the town’s residents.
 Important ancestries of people in Eagle Creek include German, English, Irish, Italian, and French.